Street food of Chennai: Parotta

 A parotta, porotta or barotta, is a layered flat bread of parts of Southern India, notably in Tamil Nadu and Kerala made from maida flour.
 This is a similar to the North Indian Lacha paratha.
 Parottas are usually available as street food and in restaurants across Kerala, Tamil Nadu and parts of Karnataka.
 At some places it is also served at weddings, religious festivals and feasts.
 It is prepared by kneading maida, egg (in some recipes), oil or ghee and water.
 The dough is beaten into thin layers and later forming a round spiralled into a ball using these thin layers.
 The ball is rolled flat and roasted.
 There is one more special dish made out of parotta called Kothu parotta or mutta parotta which is widely available in mostly all Chennai hotels serving parottas.

 Kothu parotta

-It is a popular dish in small country side hotels.
+It is a popular dish in small countryside hotels.
 The idea is to make the hard chewing parotta and also ease eating using only right hand.
-It is prepared by cutting regular poratha into pieces & mixing it with egg, onion, green chillies and garam masala.
+It is prepared by cutting regular poratha into pieces and mixing it with egg, onion, green chillies and garam masala.
 It is also normally made of leftover parotta and is famously had with alcoholic drinks.